PEZ/awesome-copilot-index/site/copilot-index-template.md

 # Awesome Copilot Index

-This site hosts a daily generated index of the [awesome-copilot](https://github.com/github/awesome-copilot) repository, providing structured access to its GitHub Copilot instructions, prompts, chat modes, and agents.
-The site is also hosting [Joyride](https://github.com/BetterThanTomorrow/joyride) scripts that use the indexes to bring the content into [VS Code](https://code.visualstudio.com/) for you.
+This page hosts a daily generated index of the [awesome-copilot](https://github.com/github/awesome-copilot) repository, providing structured access to its GitHub Copilot instructions, prompts, chat modes, and agents.

 ## Download Index Files